 Honestly trying to figure out the best toddler diaper bag for moms to carry can be hard—it’s pretty much half their stuff and half mine, so I don’t also want just a plain diaper bag!

-Using the ToteSavvy to Keep an Organized Toddler Bag (in any bag!)
+Using the ToteSavvy to Keep an Organized Diaper Bag for a Toddler (in any bag!)

 Here is a breakdown of how I use the ToteSavvy pockets to organize our stuff and combine my purse and toddler diaper bag into one!